 Even better than hearing music live is the chance to play music yourself.
 Get yourself a small group of children, hand out instruments, and let the children play.

 Teach them to read basic music.
 Find people and places to perform.
 Keep it fun and simple.
-Even if none of the kids takes off with a hidden musical talent and becomes the next Mozart, the kids and parents will have a great time.
+Even if none of the kids takes off with hidden musical talents to become the next Mozart, you and your kids will have a great time.

 Your kids will love music.

 Give your child the gift of music lessons.
 If possible, let your child pick the instrument they’re most interested in, find a teacher, and begin playing.